matter-labs/zksync-web-era-docs/docs/dev/how-to/estimate-gas.md

 4. Get the base cost by calling the [`l2TransactionBaseCost`]((https://github.com/matter-labs/v2-testnet-contracts/blob/b8449bf9c819098cc8bfee0549ff5094456be51d/l1/contracts/zksync/interfaces/IMailbox.sol#L129) ) function with:
     - The gas price returned at step 2.
     - The minimum gas value returned at step 3.
-    - The L1 to L2 gas per pubdata byte constant that represents the amount of L2 gas required to send a single byte of data.
+    - The L1 to L2 gas-per-pubdata-byte constant that represents the amount of L2 gas required to send a single byte of data.

 ```solidity
 function l2TransactionBaseCost(